momentohq/public-dev-docs/docs/learn/how-it-works/expire-data-with-ttl.md

 ## How to set TTL in Momento Serverless Cache
 There are three locations to set a TTL value:
-1. You must set a default TTL value when creating a cache client object in a Momento SDK.
-However, any SET operation using that object can omit the TTL value and will use that default value.
+1. You must set a default TTL value when creating a SimpleCacheClient object in a Momento SDK.
+Any future SET operation using that client object can omit the TTL value and will use that default TTL value.

     ```javascript
     const MY_DEFAULT_TTL = 60; // This value is in seconds